improvein/dev-challenge/backend-nodejs/README.md

 The API has to fulfill the following conditions:
 * Endpoints for authentication using JWT.<br/>
-  Also an endpoint for refreshing the JWT access token.
+  Include an endpoint for refreshing the JWT access token.
 * Endpoint for retrieving movies.<br/>
   It should be allowed to filter and sort by some field.
 * Endpoint for retrieving the information (director included) of a specific episode of a TV Show